gtag('config', 'UA-143572265-1');

 In men and women, the pelvic floor play a crucial role in providing unwavering support to the bladder.
 It protects the uterus, and rectum (last part of the bowel), particularly during pregnancy and childbirth.
 These muscles take charge of control, governing urinary, bowel functions, and playing a key role in sexual health.

-Despite their distinct roles, both genders will benefit from good core strength and stable pelvic floor muscles.
-Regular exercises and expert advice harmonize their strength, enhancing the symphony of life.
+Despite their distinct roles, both genders will benefit from good core strength and stable pelvic floor exercises.
+Regular core floor exercises and expert advice harmonize their strength, enhancing the symphony of life.

 Back Brace For Bad Posture – Bracing or Debilitating?